dummifiedme/TheNotebook/NotesVault/Plan for notes.md

 ## Anthropology Notes
 - We need to compile, so make notes here.
-- Small Atomic
+- Small Atomic.
-- Keep them linked
+- Keep them linked --> Automatically in Obsidian.

+## Other parts
+- Make other notes that are